 Life group networks remain in place and they are a vital way of staying in touch and looking out for one another.
 Church members and others who are not in one at the moment may wish to join one.
 Please email email@example.com and we can connect them to the right group.

 All known older members or vulnerable members (many have low tech capabilities or are not connected) within our church community are networked in with phone calls, postal updates and encouragements.
 Many are living on their own so please pray for them and ask the Holy Spirit to guide you and use you in anyway he can.
 We must depend on the Holy Spirit above technology to connect our church family so those without it are not forgotten.

 Click here to find out about supporting our local community through volunteering

-None of us know how long this situation will last but we certainly will be looking at things continuing well past Easter.
+None of us know how long this situation will last but we certainly will be looking at things continuing for some time.
 We will continue to update you, the men’s day in May and women’s weekend away in June are now cancelled but we are continuing to find lots of new exciting and innovative ways we can learn, grow, worship and pray together as a church.